Circular Quay Renewal

 We heard that Circular Quay is a much-loved place and people value its spectacular views, harbour-side location and heritage.
 There was support for the area to be renewed with a desire for better public spaces, affordable and quality places to eat and improved facilities.

-Transport for NSW consulted with Aboriginal stakeholders in late 2020 and early 2021 to understand the importance of Warrane/Sydney Cove.
-We heard that Warrane is a significant place for past, present and future Aboriginal people and should be celebrated in the new design.
+Transport for NSW consulted with Aboriginal stakeholders in late 2020 and early 2021 to understand the importance of Warrane/Circular Quay.
+We heard it is a significant place for past, present, and future Aboriginal people and should be celebrated in the new design.

 A summer awareness campaign held in January 2023 with an information kiosk on site at Circular Quay.
 Those visiting the kiosk were able to ask questions and provide their observations about Circular Quay.